tmetsch/graph_stitcher/README.md

-There is a *filter()* function implemented which can filter based on required target attributes (example below: node a requires it's stitched target to have an attribute 'foo' with value 'x') or on the notion that two nodes require the same or different target (example below_ node 1 & 2 need to have the same stitched target node):
+There is a *filter()* function implemented which can filter based on required target attributes (example below: node a requires it's stitched target to have an attribute 'foo' with value 'x') or on the notion that two nodes require the same or different target (example below: node 1 & 2 need to have the same stitched target node):

     {